 How Do I Protect Myself in a Divorce?

+Most people understand that they need to protect themselves legally and financially when it comes to a divorce.
+But people are less aware and may be hard hit if they don’t also protect themselves emotionally as well.
 The best way to protect yourself in all three of these areas is to arm yourself with good, solid information.

-This will include a full understanding of the divorce process in your state, what laws may be applicable to your situation, what rights you have under those laws, and how to mentally minimize the anxiety that you will encounter as you work through everything.
+This will include a full understanding of the divorce process in your state, what laws may be applicable to your situation, what rights you have under those laws, and how to minimize the anxiety that you will encounter as you work through everything.

 Of course, the easiest way to protect yourself is to hire an experienced family law attorney.